datahac/skein_how_we_work/README.md

 ## Version Control

 We always use source code control.
 It's like a time machine.
 We can work in parallel universes of our source code, experimenting without fear of losing work, rolling back if something goes wrong.

-Git is an open source source code control system written by Linus Torvalds.
-It's fast and great for working in branches.

 We use GitHub for hosting our Git repositories.

 ## SSL Certificates

 We want to ensure that our user's data is encrypted during transit and that the data they may provide is sent securely.
 The HTTPS-Only Standard provides a great, and much more detailed, description of the reasoning behind this.

-This has become much easier with Let's Encrypt, which provides a free to use, automatic and secure certificate authority.
-It's integrated with Heroku, which allows us to use their Automated Certificate Management feature.

-When we need wildcard certificates (e.g.: when we want to use the same certificate across www., staging., etc.), or those with advanced features, we use DNSimple.

 ## Transactional Email

 We use SendGrid to have our application deliver email to users, known as transactional email.

 Examples of transactional email are:
-- Confirmations
+* Confirmations
-- Follow ups after the first 3 days of use
+* Follow ups after the first 3 days of use
-- Free trial is expiring
+* Free trial is expiring
-- Message another user in the system
+* Message another user in the system
-- We use SendGrid directly, not via the Heroku add-on, in order to avoid being lumped under the same IP group as others on Heroku (who might be misbehaving).

 ## Browser Testing and Support